 MODUS OPERANDI - DNA adducts with ARISTOLOCHIC ACID I

-Aristolochic Acid I (or equally Aristolochic Acid II - either can engage in forming adducts with DNA as shown below) is acted upon by two enzymes contained within the mammalian body which put the exocyclic Nitrogen atom into a new ring, thus now making it a true alkaloid, called N-HydroxyAristoLactam I. This quickly changes form to the nitrenium ion version of AristoLactam I by losing one of its oxygen atoms but gaining several other hydrogen atoms (2?), leaving the molecule with a concentration of positive charge near the nitrogen atom which now has the wrong valency, 2 instead of the normal 3.
+Aristolochic Acid I (or equally Aristolochic Acid II) - can both engage in forming adducts with DNA, as shown below.
+Aristolochic Acid I is acted upon by two enzymes contained within the mammalian body which put the exocyclic Nitrogen atom into a new ring, thus now making it a true alkaloid, called N-HydroxyAristoLactam I. This quickly changes form to the nitrenium ion version of AristoLactam I by losing one of its oxygen atoms but gaining several other hydrogen atoms (2?), leaving the molecule with a concentration of positive charge near the nitrogen atom which now has the wrong valency, 2 instead of the normal 3.
 This nitrenium ion molecule is attracted to DNA molecules forming a DNA adduct.
 It can form DNA adducts with either the Adenosine bases or the Guanine bases within the DNA, but is especially attracted to those parts in the DNA where there is either a CAG sequence or a TAG sequence of bases.
 [There are only 4 bases within DNA, A -

 These DNA adducts are persistent within the human body and can still be detected 20 years after any treatment with Aristolochic Acid or Birthwort extracts containing the active ingredients, Aristolochic Acids.

-All is not lost, however, there are enzymes within the body which will change the intermediate N-HydroxylAristoLactam I into safe products before it is converted into the very potent nitrenium ion of AristoLactam I. But seemingly(?), they cannot detoxify the DNA adducts.
+All is not lost, however, there are enzymes within the body which will change the intermediate N-HydroxylAristoLactam I into safe products before it is converted into the very potent nitrenium ion of AristoLactam I. But seemingly(?), they cannot detoxify any DNA adducts which have already formed.